AI Toolkit

 Benchmark test: Before building any agent, try the same task in regular Copilot chat first.
 Screenshot the result.
 This is your "before."
 If the agent doesn't beat the baseline, something needs to be adjusted.

-Qualitative Research: Donor Enrichment
+Example: Donor Enrichment

 Take an event registrant list and identify who has donor capacity and philanthropic propensity.
 The Excel agent cross-references each name with public web data and LinkedIn profiles to produce a ranked, enriched prospect list.